haberdashPI/vscode-master-key/README.md

 <!-- STOP_DOCS -->

-You can start creating your own bindings based off an available preset using `Master Key: Edit Preset Copy`: this will open TOML file and insert the preset bindings into this file.
+You can start creating your own bindings based off an available preset using `Master Key: Edit Preset Copy`: this will open a TOML file and insert the preset bindings into the file.

 You can revert back to the state before master keybindings was installed using `Master Key: Deactivate Keybindings`.

-To learn more about how to use Master Key [read the documentation](haberdashpi.github.io/vscode-master-key).
+To learn more about how to use Master Key [read the documentation](https://haberdashpi.github.io/vscode-master-key).

 ## Feature Tour